sedryx-sedky/Tson/README.md

 5. *Optionals*

 ### ADTs
-TSON supports Algebraic Data Types, inspired by Haskell.
+SEDKY supports Algebraic Data Types, inspired by Haskell.
 These are declared using the `type` keyword and can represent enums, records, and more.
 ```python
 type bool = true | false
 ```